meta-llama/llama-recipes/README.md

 ## Flash Attention and Xformer Memory Efficient Kernels

 Setting `use_fast_kernels` will enable using of Flash Attention or Xformer memory-efficient kernels based on the hardware being used.
 This would speed up the fine-tuning job.
-This has been enabled in `optimum` library from HuggingFace as a one-liner API, please read more [here](https://pytorch.org/blog/out-of-the-box-acceleration/).
+This has been enabled in `optimum` library from Hugging Face as a one-liner API, please read more [here](https://pytorch.org/blog/out-of-the-box-acceleration/).

 ```bash
 torchrun --nnodes 1 --nproc_per_node 4  examples/finetuning.py --enable_fsdp --use_peft --peft_method lora --model_name /patht_of_model_folder/7B --fsdp_config.pure_bf16 --output_dir Path/to/save/PEFT/model --use_fast_kernels